loginom/loginom-help-en-omegat/data/processors/transformation/java-script/external-modules.md

 import { cube, foo, sayHello } from "/user/foo/foo.js";
 ```

-#### В Desktop версии
+#### in the Desktop version

-Абсолютный путь — полный путь в файловой в системе.
+The absolute path is a full path in the file system.
 For example:

 ```javascript
 import { cube, foo, sayHello } from "C:\\Script\\foo\\foo.js";